 Camp High Five

-Integrated into the horticulture program, both children and adults learn techniques to handle our resident rabbits at the Hospital for Joint Disease.
+Integrated into the horticulture program, both children and adults learn techniques to handle our resident rabbits at NYU Langone Orthopedic Hospital.
 Petting and feeding these friendly bunnies can be enjoyable and stress reducing.